PINES MODERN 2021 HOUSE TOURS

-Check in at 2 PM at the Pines Harbor.
-Departure at 2:15 PM sharp
+Check in at 2 PM at Whyte Hall, 577 Fire Island Boulevard.
+Departure at 2:15 PM sharp.

-Curated and guided by Christopher Rawlins, this guided house tour showcases the best of vintage Pines modernism.
+Curated by Christopher Rawlins and led by Rawlins and Andrew Vichosky, this guided house tour showcases the best of vintage Pines modernism.
 Six homes will be opened to the public each day.
 A champagne reception at a featured home concludes each tour.
 In addition to the interior tours noted below, this walking tour of the Pines will pause outside of notable structures.
 Attendees should wear comfortable shoes and sun protection.
 Due to the age of the buildings and the nature of the boardwalks, handicapped accessibility is very limited.

 This exclusive event funds Pines Modern, an online tour that makes the architecture of the Pines available to all.
 Pines Modern is a non-profit 501(c)(3) organization.
 Your ticket purchase is 90% tax-deductible.